ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ti well to wrto.&#x27;&#x27;tiit wWl to wet! .&#x27; it.
+For an the world hath done 1 i .
+I !
+Sinoe myrtles crew, and rotos blew,: i
+Atl morning brought (be sun. , &#x27;,&#x27; , &#x27;
+But have a caro, yo young ami fair.
+lie sure you pledge with ritli! &#x27; &#x27; : &#x27;.
+He certain that your lovo i I wtnr u j;, ;t.
+, . lieyoud tbe day of youth I ...... , , .
 For if we give not heart for heart, &#x27; , .&quot; &#x27; .&#x27;
 &#x27; As well ai band for hand, &#x27; &#x27; &#x27; &#x27;
 You&#x27;ll find you&#x27;ve playod the unwise part, &#x27;.